 In a tension setting the main diamond is not held in place by prongs, but instead by the pressure of the metal setting on the stone.
 A variety of different styles fall into this category including bezel settings, semi-bezels, and contemporary gravity-defying tension settings.

-On a practical note, bezel settings are favored by professionals who work with their hands or are frequently putting on and removing gloves as the prong-less setting is less likely to catch on objects and provides a low profile setting.
+On a practical note, bezel engagement ring settings are favored by professionals who work with their hands or are frequently putting on and removing gloves as the prong-less setting is less likely to catch on objects and provides a low profile setting.
+This makes them great style choice for doctors and nurses, dentists and hygienists, vets, teachers and more.

 Who wears this style: Nostalgics.
 Romantics.
 History Buffs.
 Tree Huggers.